Parsa-Rajabi/CPSC-344/docs/syllabus.md

 ### Artificial Intelligence (AI) / ChatGPT Policy

-The use of AI tools such as ChatGPT is permitted with specific guidelines.
+The use of AI tools such as ChatGPT is permitted with specific guidelines (subject to audits).
 Please refer to the [AI Policy](ai-policy.md) for more information.

 ### Course Waitlist